8. Jesus Before the Priests (from The Passion of Christ: A Gay Vision) by Douglas Blanchard

 “They shouted out, ‘Crucify, crucify him!’” -- Luke 23:21 (RSV)

 How quickly the people turned against Jesus!
-A week ago the crowds adored him.
+Less than a week ago the crowds adored him.
 Now a mob was outside the government headquarters demanding his death.
 Pilate, the magistrate, wanted above all to maintain security.
 He made Jesus stand before the angry throng.
 They shouted with increasing frenzy: “Crucify him!”
 The chief priests stirred up the crowd, vehemently accusing Jesus of all kinds of sins.
 “He’s a traitor!
 Burn in hell!”
 Their words still echo today when hate-mongers tell ruthless lies: “God hates gays!
 Death to fags!”
 The magistrate saw that a riot was beginning.
 If one person had to die to keep the peace, then the end justified the means.
 Guilt or innocence was not part of the equation.
 The magistrate agreed to the demands of the crowd.
 He ordered the execution of Jesus.

 This is part of a series based on “The Passion of Christ: A Gay Vision,” a set of 24 paintings by Douglas Blanchard, with text by Kittredge Cherry.
 For the whole series, click here.